 You can look at what’s being sold and see if there is a gap – something missing from the market.
 If you see one, take note of it!
 After all, a great business idea will begin with paying attention to what other people are doing and then doing it better.

-Find your niche by looking at the complementary products or services offered around a certain product or service.
+Find your niche by looking at the complementary products or services offered around a specific product or service.
 This is very effective in the real estate industry.
 For example, The realtor will sell you the house, but he’ll also find you financing, insurance, and service providers for your home.

-Market need for your product or service
+The market need for your product or service

 Once you have figured out what you want to do with your business, the next step is to find a need in the market for such a product or service.
 This will help determine which niche would be best for you.
-Before choosing your niche, you should go through these steps to make your business more effective and, ultimately, more profitable.
+Before choosing your niche, you should go through these steps to make your business more effective and more profitable.